All players, coaches and managers are urged to read the CDSFA Judiciary Disciplinary & Appeals Regulations, to understand:

 • Be struck off all match sheets until the suspension is completed

-• Be required to pay $60 to collect their player ID card from Callan Park upon completion of their suspension
+• Be required to pay $60 (or $90 for second and subsequent red cards) to collect their player ID card from Callan Park upon completion of their suspension

 Depending on the nature of the offence, a suspension longer than the minimum sanction may be imposed.
 The sanctions for playing while suspended are severe for player, team and club.